HyperMaytronics/IoT-Bot/README.md

 # IoT-Bot
-This is a bot for IoT issues for Maytronics
+This is a bot for IoT issues